Eye - foreign object in

 The eye will often flush out small objects, like eyelashes and sand, through blinking and tearing.
 DO NOT rub the eye if there is something in it.
 Wash your hands before examining the eye.

-Examine the eye in a well-lighted area.
+Examine the eye in a well-lit area.
 To find the object, look up and down, then from side to side.

 - If the object is on an eyelid, try to gently flush it out with water or eye drops.
 If that does not work, try touching a second cotton-tipped swab to the object to remove it.